llambiel/letsecureme/post.md

 add_header Content-Security-Policy "default-src 'self'";
 ```

 The Content-Security-Policy header defines approved sources of content that the browser may load.
-It can be an effective countermeasure to Cross Site Scripting (XSS) attacks. __WARNING__ this header must be carefully planned before deploying it on production website as it could easily prevent a website to load it's content !
+It can be an effective countermeasure to Cross Site Scripting (XSS) attacks. __WARNING__ this header must be carefully planned before deploying it on production website as it could easily break stuff and prevent a website to load it's content !
 Fortunately there is a "report mode" available where the browser will report any issue in the debug console but not actually block any content.
 This is very helpful to ensure a smooth deployement of this header:

 ![alt text](images/reportmode.png "report mode")